magomimmo/modern-cljs/doc/tutorial-19.md

   depenendencies of a set of libs which the `modern-cljs` depends on;
 * *A Survival guide*.
-In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a push request is not compatible with our project schedule or when she/he does not accept to merge a pull request.
+In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a pull request is not compatible with our project schedule or when she/he does not accept to merge into the master branch.

 ## Livin' on the edge